Bolas: Use

 Gauchos used boleadoras to capture running cattle or game.
 Depending on the exact design, the thrower grasps the boleadora by one of the weights or by the nexus of the cords.
 The thrower gives the balls momentum by swinging them and then releases the boleadora.
-The weapon is usually used to entangle the animal's legs, but when thrown with enough force might even inflict damage (e.g. breaking a bone).
+The weapon is usually used to entangle the animal's legs, but when thrown with enough force can even inflict injury (e.g., by breaking a bone).